DANCING PANDAS

 The whole event lacked substance and in our opinion was a waste of time and money.
 The price for this experience was $25 per person (95 SAR).

 Accommodations in Al Ula are either moderate to very expensive.
-We stayed at the Queen Hotel for about $110 per night.
+We stayed at the Queen Hotel for about $110 per night which was Al Ula Budget travel at it’s cheapest.
 It was ok, however we just can’t recommend it.
 Our friends stayed in an Airbnb which was a bit better.
 But again – not a place we can recommend.

 There are quite a few higher end hotels which are gorgeous and have great ratings: